ToolRM: Outcome Reward Models for Tool-Calling Large Language Models: Appendix

 After generating outputs from the model pool and keeping only the incorrect ones, we subsample one incorrect output per input user query to prevent over-representation from a user query in the training data.
-Overall, this results in 180,000 training data samples divided into 85,000 single and multi-turn data each, and 10,000 irrelevance data.
+Overall, this results in 180K training data samples divided into 85K single and multi-turn data each, and 10K irrelevance data.
 The full list of models used to generate the training data, along with a few training data samples, is provided in Appendix \ref{apdx:training-datagen-details}.

-\paragraph{Model architecture:} We use the Qwen-2.5-Instruct models \cite{qwen2.5, qwen2} as the base architecture for our RMs.
-Specifically, we select the 1.5B, 7B, and 14B parameter variants, as they are Apache-2.0 licensed and offer a practical balance between size and performance.
+\paragraph{Model architecture:} We use the Qwen-2.5-Instruct (1.5B, 7B, and 14B parameter variants) models \citep{qwen2.5, qwen2} as the base architecture for our RMs.
 We initialize the RMs with the instruction-tuned model weights and replace the final language modeling head with a linear layer that maps the hidden representation to a scalar reward value.

 The RMs accept the specifications of available functions, conversation history, and the generated tool call as input and produce a scalar reward as output (refer to Appendix \ref{apdx:toolrm-prompt} for prompt template).
-We train all RMs for 1 epoch with a learning rate set to 1e-6 and a cosine learning rate schedule with warmup set to 3\% of total steps.
-We also use reward centering \cite{eisenstein2023helping} with a coefficient set to 0.01.
+We train all RMs for 1 epoch with a learning rate set to 1e-6, a cosine learning rate schedule with warmup set to 3\% of total steps, and the reward centering coefficient set to 0.01.

-\paragraph{Benchmarks:} In addition to evaluating models' performance on {\fcrewardbench}, we also evaluate on a variety of function calling benchmarks:

-\begin{itemize}[topsep=0pt, parsep=0pt, leftmargin=*] \item \textit{Berkeley Function-Calling Leaderboard (BFCL)}~\cite{patilberkeley} is a comprehensive function calling leaderboard that includes a dataset of over 4,400 instances.
-The leaderboard evaluates model performance across single and multi-turn settings and include tasks that vary in difficulty and programming languages. \item \textit{API-Bank}~\citep{li2023apibank} has 314 tool-use dialogues with 753 API calls to assess LLMs' capabilities in planning, retrieving, and calling APIs. \item \textit{ToolAlpaca} \citep{tang2023toolalpaca} test set has 271 tool-use instances spanning 50 distinct categories.
-Similar to \citet{nexusraven}, we used the simulated part of ToolAlpaca which has a total of 100 test examples. \item \textit{NexusRaven API Evaluation}\footnote{\url{https://huggingface.co/datasets/Nexusflow/NexusRaven_API_evaluation}} is a diverse benchmark for function calling with 318 test examples across 65 APIs, built by mining function definitions, docstrings, and execution contexts from open-source code, and \item \textit{Sealtools} \cite{wu2024sealtoolsselfinstructtoollearning} is a large-scale self-instructed tool-learning dataset generated by ChatGPT, featuring diverse API-like tools with challenging nested, cross-field, and multi-tool calls. \end{itemize}